 Costa Rica Cruise & Land Tours

 Still having trouble deciding if you want to visit Costa Rica by land or sea?
 We suggest you try both.
 Combine your small ship cruise with a land tour for the ultimate Costa Rica vacation.
-The Tropical Volcano & Cloud Forest tour is specifically designed to complement small ship cruises that begin or end in Costa Rica.
+The Tropical Volcano & Cloud Forest Adventure is specifically designed to complement small ship cruises that begin or end in Costa Rica.
 AdventureSmith can also work with you to combine a Costa Rica expedition cruise with a land tour to ensure you experience the best of both options.

 A Word About Guides